Deep Value Gold Resources in Canada’s Yukon

 Brewery Creek Project Highlights

-- Golden Predator has year-round access via paved and gravel roads and is 17 kilometers from grid power line, local labor and regularly scheduled air service
+- Golden Predator has year-round access via paved and gravel roads and is 17 kilometers from grid power lines, local labor and regularly scheduled air service

 - Metallurgical and geotechnical drilling completed in September 2016 and 2018